 Just as employees have had to adapt to working remotely, our employers also need to adapt their internal communications practices.
 The way that organizations should now be managing their interactions with employees is a game-changer when it comes to this new reality of hybrid/remote work that we are all facing.

-Here are two key ways that your organization can adapt to improve your internal communications culture and remote work employee experience:
+Here are two key ways that your organization can adopt to improve your internal communications culture and remote work employee experience:

 Having an intranet as a centralized space to share knowledge is a key step in establishing a strong remote- and hybrid-friendly corporate culture.
 You can use an intranet for the following purposes, just to name a few: